Music of Mississippi: Jazz

 Jazz tenor saxophonist Lester Young was born in Woodville.
 Double-bassist Milt Hinton and pianist Hank Jones were born in Vicksburg.
-Pianist Mose Allison was born in Tippo.
+Blues and jazz pianist Mose Allison was born in Tippo.
 Alto saxophonist and bandleader Jimmie Lunceford was born in Fulton.
 Alto saxophonist Captain John Handy was born in Pass Christian.
 Tenor saxophonist Teddy Edwards, drummer Freddie Waits, trumpeter Charlie Allen, and singer Cassandra Wilson were born in Jackson.
 Trumpeter Gerald Wilson was born in Shelby.
-Cornetist, guitarist, and singer Olu Dara was born in Natchez.
+Jazz and blues cornetist, guitarist, and singer Olu Dara was born in Natchez.
 Tenor saxophonist Brew Moore was born in Indianola.
 Trumpeter and composer Wadada Leo Smith was born in Leland.
 Tenor saxophonist Frank Wright was born in Grenada.
 Drummer Charles "Bobo" Shaw was born in Pope.
 Pianist and singer Cleo Patra Brown and drummer Alvin Fielder were born in Meridian.
 Pianist and composer Mulgrew Miller and double bassist Eddie Jones were born in Greenwood.
 Trumpeter and cornetist Bobby Bradford was born in Cleveland.
 The International Sweethearts of Rhythm formed in Piney Woods.

 Hip hop

+The hip hop scene of Mississippi includes performers such as Dear Silas, and many more.
 Justin Scott (born August 26, 1986), better known by his stage name Big K.R.I.T., is a hip hop musician and record producer from Meridian.

 Lavell Crump (born April 11, 1973), better known by the stage name David Banner, is a rapper, record producer and occasional actor.
 Banner was born in Jackson and graduated from Southern University.
 He started his music career as a member of the rap duo Crooked Lettaz before going solo in 2000 with Them Firewater Boyz, Vol. 1 and signed to Universal Records in 2003.
 With Universal, Banner released four albums: Mississippi: The Album (2003), MTA2: Baptized in Dirty Water (2004), Certified (2005), and The Greatest Story Ever Told (2008).

 Nate Dogg (August 19, 1969 – March 15, 2011) was born in Clarksdale and lived there until age 14.
 He is known as a member of the group 213 and for his many collaborations including being featured on 50 Cent's No. 1 Hot 100 hit "21 Questions" in 2003.